Candidates tackle health care in Moscow forum

-MOSCOW — Three candidates running for Idaho legislative offices reaffirmed their desire to see changes in rural health care, particularly when it comes to women’s health care rights.
+Three candidates running for Idaho legislative offices reaffirmed their desire to see changes in rural health care, particularly when it comes to women’s health care rights.

 District 6 candidates Rep. Lori McCann, R-Lewiston, Democrat Julia Parker and Democrat Kathy Dawes spoke about this and other issues during a League of Women Voters of Moscow candidate forum Tuesday night at the Latah County Faigrounds in Moscow.
 Parker is running against Sen. Dan Foreman, R-Viola, Dawes is running against Rep. Brandon Mitchell, R-Moscow, and McCann is running against Democrat Trish Carter-Goodheart.